 Dirk’s BBC Career included postings as a producer in BBC Television and a Senior Producer in BBC Radio Light Entertainment.
 He is now freelance, working across live and recorded media to tell stories with structure and clarity – in a uniquely detailed, layered way.

-Dirk’s 2017 projects for Audible include THE X-FILES – COLD CASES, starring David Duchovny and Gillian Anderson.
+Dirk’s 2017 projects for Audible included THE X-FILES – COLD CASES & STOLEN LIVES, starring David Duchovny and Gillian Anderson.

 He has continued exploring the Alien universe in ALIEN – RIVER OF PAIN.